 - Alternate compression and tension.

 However, if properly made up, the shoulder/shoulder connection will be sufficient to resist these stresses.
-Figure below shows how numbered connections should be selected to provide an efficient seal, and adequate strength.
+The figure below shows how numbered connections should be selected to provide an efficient seal and adequate strength.

 Drilling Collar Types